drvinceknight/Nashpy/README.md

 ```

-You can also create bi matrix games:
+You can also create bi matrix games by passing two 2 dimensional arrays/lists:

 ```python
 >>> A = [[1, 2], [3, 0]]